alexQiSong/alexQiSong.github.io/_posts/2018-01-26-using-r-with-python.md

 index = (annoPeakTab['distanceToTSS'] > -3000) & (annoPeakTab['distanceToTSS'] <= 500)
 re = annoPeakTab.loc[index,('TFID','geneId')]
 ```
-One thing I still could not figure out is how to suppress the standard output from R function.
-The standard output generated from R function seems ugly in Python, I will think of a way to get rid of it.
+One thing I am still struggling with is how to suppress the standard output from R function.
+The standard output generated from R function looks ugly in Python, I will think of a way to get rid of it.